Shimonoseki: Climate

 Shimonoseki has a humid subtropical climate (Köppen climate classification Cfa) with hot summers and cool winters.
 Precipitation is significant throughout the year, but is heavier in summer.

 Demographics

 Per Japanese census data, the population of Shimonoseki in 2020 is 255,051 people.
 Shimonoseki has been conducting censuses since 1920.

+Government

+Shimonoseki has a mayor-council form of government with a directly elected mayor and a unicameral city council of 34 members.
+Shimonoseki contributes ten members to the Yamaguchi Prefectural Assembly.
+In terms of national politics, the city is part of the Yamaguchi 3rd district of the lower house of the Diet of Japan.
+Shimonoseki was represented by Shinzo Abe, former Japanese Prime Minister, in the lower house between 1993 and 2022.

+Economy

+Having prospered as a port city, Shimonoseki has long had a thriving industry related to shipping, trade, and finance.
+It is still the center of the prefecture in terms of economy.